Roxxorfreak/HEdit/README.md

 ### Do I need any external libraries to build HEdit from scratch?

-No, the only dependency is [ncurses](https://invisible-island.net/ncurses/) (and only if not using Windows) For the tests, the [Googletest](https://github.com/google/googletest) framework is used.
+No, the only dependency is [ncurses](https://invisible-island.net/ncurses/) (and only if not using Windows).
+For the tests, the [Googletest](https://github.com/google/googletest) framework is used.

 ### I can see there are tests but they are not built using the Makefile.
 Why?